 How to Get Local User Accounts from Domain Computers

-Local user accounts on domain computers always pose security risk.
-But as a Domain Admin, before you disable or delete these accounts, you need to analyze the risk first.
+Local user accounts on domain computers always pose security risks.
+But as a domain admin, before you disable or delete these accounts, you need to analyze them first.
 For that, you will need to get the list of all local user accounts from domain computers.
-Then, you can analyze the risk factor of each account.
+Then, you can analyze the risk factors of each account.

 WARNING: Working with the PowerShell scripts requires extra care.
 We suggest you take supervision from your Senior IT Administrator if you are not sure about the working of the PowerShell scripts.